Employee performance review

 - How do you align accommodation risk management with the organisation’s approach to risk management?

-- How do you enrich the input for quarterly reports, the annual budget and the annual report with qualitative data, in addition to the quantitative data?
+- How do you enrich the input for quarterly reports, the annual budget and the annual report with qualitative data in addition to the quantitative data?

-The Real Estate GPS offers smart systematic data collection that considers that the specific requirements and focus areas may vary depending on the type of building and its intended use.
-The Key Performance Indicators (KPIs) that are relevant to your building’s operations and objectives are based on the eight constraints of a project: Scope, Time, Resources, Experience, Risk, Information, Cost, and Quality (STRERICQ).
+The Real Estate GPS offers smart, systematic data collection that considers that the specific requirements and focus areas may vary depending on the type of building and its intended use.
+The Key Performance Indicators (KPIs) relevant to your building’s operations and objectives are based on the eight constraints of a project: Scope, Time, Resources, Experience, Risk, Information, Cost, and Quality (STRERICQ).
 This supports a periodic 360° feedback survey about the learn/work environment to unlock potential and formulate the risks, the control measures and the actions.
 An approach that integrates many different angles into a more cohesive whole.

 The two elementary analyses (objective audits) for quality assurance are: